-Did you know you could get done drink driving on an electric scooter?
+Did you know that you could get done drink driving on an electric scooter?

 Article by Erin Mitchell, Senior Criminal Lawyer